wa6pzb/RuralPhone/worklog.md

 2026_0301 - Verified the MT8870 decoder works directly on the phone side of the 600 ohm 1:1 transformer
 2026_0329 - MMBasic DTMF decoder connected to RP Pico with level shifters, and decoding all digits
-2026_0405 - Confirmed DTMF decode from on CB adapter to another
+2026_0405 - Confirmed DTMF decode from one CB adapter to another

 ## To Do